dojo/framework/docs/en/creating-widgets/supplemental.md

 ### `MountOptions` properties

-The `Renderer.mount()` method accepts an optional `MountOptions` argument that configures how the mount operation is performed.
+The `Renderer.mount()` method accepts an optional `MountOptions` argument that configures how the mount operation gets performed.

 | Property   | Type          | Optional | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |
 | ---------- | ------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |